svirpioj/morphoeval/README.md

-# morphometrics - Metrics for morphological analysis and segmentation
+# morphoeval - Evaluation for morphological analysis and segmentation

 ## Introduction